gatlin/gitwit/presentation.md

 This actually commits the changes in your staging area to your local repository.
 In git, everything in a branch is just a collection of diffs; if you apply them in the correct order, you go back through time.

+## Message

+You have to include a commit message.
+You can do so with the `-m` switch.

+    git commit -m "Some commit message"

+If you don't, git will hassle you by running your default editor and make you type something and save it.

+## add and commit at once!

+If git is already tracking some files, then you can add and commit all changes with the `-a` flag:

+    git commit -a -m "my commit message"

 ---